Cookie Consent by Free Privacy Policy Generator

 • manufacturing and testing the passes

-This all needs to be done in addition to the normal work of the team.
-We want existing applicants and passholders to receive their normal service and this means that it will take a bit longer to get a companion pass set up.
+This all needed to be done in addition to the normal work of the team.
+We wanted existing applicants and passholders to receive their normal service and this meant that it has taken a bit longer to get a companion (+1) pass set up.

 Update cookies preferences